jdelaude/rho-aias/README.md

 #### 3. The Anchor: Actionable Epistemic Friction

-When the Aura is in a warning or critical state, a small anchor icon (⚓) appears next to the AI's most recent response.
+When the Aura is in a warning or critical state, a small icon appears next to the AI's most recent response.
 Clicking it performs a single, powerful action: it opens a new browser tab with a pre-generated critical search query designed to break the epistemic loop.

 - **Example Search:** `"criticisms of [central topic of conversation]"`
 - **Example Search:** `"scientific consensus on [AI's latest claim]"`